 Keep an account of how much you have borrowed each year, and be aware of your anticipated monthly payments.
 It is important that you know what your payments will be before you take out additional loans because that will increase your monthly debt.

-Carefully read all of the documents that you signed and verify the accuracy of all the information you provided.
+Carefully read all of the documents that you sign and verify the accuracy of all the information you provide.